-All of these points lead to increased response times, which are precious seconds that could be the difference between life and death.
+All of these points lead to increased response times, which are precious seconds that could mean the difference between life and death.
 Response times are the leading statistic by which E-911 centers are judged for efficiency and effectiveness.

 Popular options that have worked in the past have significant shortcomings.

 The first is a software-based solution that allows a dispatch operator to use one keyboard and mouse on multiple machines.
-In theory, this works well, but here are three main shortcomings to a software-based solution.
+In theory, this works well, but here are three main shortcomings to a software-based solution:

 - Security risk of having to install additional software.
 Dedicated machines are often configured by a manufacturer that will not support your system if you install any unauthorized software.